 Dressings for Wedge Salads

-I favor Ranch and will either make my own, use Hidden Valley Ranch packets to whip one up, or will go with a favorite brand of Ranch Salad Dressing.
-Kraft, Hidden Valley, and Newman’s Own have great Ranch dressings.
+I favor using Blue Cheese Dressing or Ranch.
+I almost always make my own dressing but also love using Hidden Valley Ranch packets to whip up a great Ranch dressing.
 When it comes to dressing, I do prefer to make my own and, during the warmer months, I often have at least one made up at all times.
 During the colder months, when we aren’t having salads quite as often, I’ll turn to bottled dressing.

 Topping Things Off